 If you want to get access to a blocked service on your college WiFi (P2P, Bittorrent, Netflix streaming or otherwise), you’re going to need a VPN that can consistently update their networks and IP blocks often enough that none of the major streaming services can keep up.

 This is because although a VPN service might advertise the ability to unblock Netflix, that service will only last as long as the company behind the VPN can afford to keep buying new IP blocks.
 This is because Netflix is working to constantly ban the usage of VPNs on their servers in order to prevent users from viewing content outside of their geo-restricted region.

 Luckily for us though, there are plenty of larger VPN providers that can afford to constantly buy new IP blocks as soon as an older one is blocked by Netflix.
 But this also means there is a limited pool of select VPNs that you can choose from that will actually work on Netflix in the long run.

 If you want to see our full list of VPNs that currently work on Netflix, head on over to this article here to get a complete breakdown of everything you need to know.

-Even though most colleges and universities around the world are usually cool with Netflix streaming, you’ll never actually know until you get there!
+Even though many colleges and universities are cool with Netflix streaming, you’ll never actually know until you’re on campus.